latinovitsantal/dom-scope/README.md

 # dom-scope
-Kotlin JS library for single-page applications
+A Kotlin JS library for creating single-page applications.